 - Webinar provision in CPD has been extended this year, to complement not replace face-to-face meetings.
-Regional team is also supporting network meetings, for English, geography and psychology initially.
+The regional team is also supporting network meetings for English, geography and psychology initially.

-- New resource production since March has focussed on skills rather than content, an approach which differs from other boards and has been welcomed by teachers.
+- New resource production since March has focused on skills rather than content, an approach that differs from other boards and has been welcomed by teachers.

 - Research in Wales has revealed that the use of text books is decreasing, in particular 'class sets' of particular publications.
 Teachers say they would prefer e-books.